 Explore museums, parks, and sculptures.
 Make sure to check out the famous Eggin í Gleðivík (The Eggs of Merry Bay), a 34-piece outdoor sculpture dedicated to the area’s birdlife.

 Then put on your hiking shoes for a three-hour trek to Hengifoss, the second-highest waterfall in Iceland (128 m).
 On the trail we’ll pass Litlanesfoss Waterfall, a hidden gem tucked between basalt columns.
 We’ll also come across a vibrant gorge.
 Ash layers from an ancient volcanic eruption are still visible, making these rock formations even more unique.

-After our hike we travel to Egilsstaðir, where you’ll spend the night in a country hotel.
+Finally we make our way to Egilsstaðir, where you’ll spend the night in a country hotel.

 Day 5 is devoted to the serene vistas and iconic nature of North Iceland.

 From Egilsstaðir we forge through the wilderness to reach Möðrudalur, the highest inhabited farm in Iceland at 469 meters (1,539 ft) above sea level.
 The farm is also home to the highest coffee house in the country!

 Our first nature stop is Dettifoss Waterfall, the most powerful waterfall in Europe.
 You’ll be in awe of the intense roaring waters, another example of Iceland’s ferocious beauty.

 Next we head to mystical Lake Mývatn.
 We’ll wander just outside the lake to Námaskarð, a wonderland of steaming oases and bubbling craters.
 For more fiery views we take you to Hverfjall Crater and the Dimmuborgir lava formations, also known as the Dark Castles.